veryhappythings/cv/index.md

     * Introducing regular 1:1 meetings with team members.
     * Working to establish more rapid development, utilising VMWare, Vagrant and Docker to build better development environments for the entire team.
     * Iterating on our software development lifecycle, introducing Jira and Github code reviews, and adjusting course as we learned how to use those tools.
-    * Collaborating with sales, marketing, customer service and directors to determine and communicate feature priorities and estimates, encouraging regular stakeholder discussions.
+    * Collaborating with sales, marketing, customer service and directors to determine and communicate feature priorities and estimates.
     * Hiring engineers, doubling the size of the department in 2016.
     * Reorganising the department from one team to four and planning for further growth.
     * Refactoring software to support more engineers as the business grew.